 Williams, A., The English and the Norman Conquest (Woodbridge, 1995)

 Wood, M., Domesday: a search for the roots of England (London 1999)

 Please phone or email to check the availability of places.
-Study Days are £38 per person, which includes a full day of lectures, access to the NT site, parking, coffee and tea throughout the day, and access to the NT exhibition.
-Once you have reserved your place please send payment to confirm the booking.
+This Study Days are £38 per person, which includes a full day of lectures, access to the NT site, parking, coffee and tea throughout the day, and access to the NT exhibition.
+Once you have reserved your place please send a cheque to confirm the booking.
 For your first booking please complete the application form to ensure that we have recorded your contact details correctly.

 4 Hilly Fields,